-[Friday, June 7, 2019 9:07 a.m.]
+[Friday, June 7, 2019 09:07]

-Nutrition in tennis: what do I eat BEFORE training or a match?
+Nutrition in tennis: what do I eat before training or a match?

-This is due to the different length of time food stays in the stomach*.
-Rice or potatoes, for example, stay in the stomach for up to two hours, while fatty foods such as schnitzel or roast pork stay in the stomach for up to 7 hours.
-I find nothing more unpleasant than being constantly reminded of the last dumpling when you're panting after the ball...
-Therefore, it's best 2-3 hours between your last meal and the match .
+- Allow sufficient time for digestion.
+Depending on what you eat, you'll need more or less time for digestion.
+This is due to the different gastric emptying times* of foods.
+Rice or potatoes, for example, stay in the stomach for up to two hours, while fatty foods like schnitzel or roast pork can stay for up to seven hours.
+I find nothing more unpleasant than constantly being reminded of the last dumpling I ate while panting for the ball...

 - Pasta with tomato sauce